kam3r0nz/kh_cli_project/README.md

 # KhCliProject

-This is gem provides a CLI that lists recipes from RecipePuppy.com.
+This gem provides a CLI that lists recipes from RecipePuppy.com.
 You can view details of a particular recipe through the CLI.

 ## Installation